Tony Cruz (jockey)

-Anthony Stephen da Cruz (born 24 December 1956 in Hong Kong) is a prominent horse trainer and former Champion Thoroughbred horse racing jockey.
+Anthony Stephen da Cruz (Chinese: 告東尼; born 24 December 1956 in Hong Kong) is a prominent horse trainer and former Champion Thoroughbred horse racing jockey.

 Early life

 Son of Johnny M. da Cruz, himself a well-known jockey, Tony Cruz is of Portuguese descent.
 He became an apprentice jockey at the age of 14.

 Riding career

 Referred to as a racing legend by the Hong Kong Jockey Club, Cruz began his professional riding in 1973 and earned his first win on 11 December 1974 at Happy Valley Racecourse.
 After becoming one of Hong Kong's top jockeys, in the late 1980s he rode in England and France where he enjoyed considerable success, capturing a number of prestigious Group One races.

 Cruz has been Hong Kong's champion jockey six times and has won more races there than any other jockey.
 When he retired from riding he embarked on a career as a trainer that has led to more success.

 He won the Hong Kong Derby four times aboard Co-Tack (1983), Tea For Two II (1987), Clear City (1988), Makarpura Star (1995).
 He has also ridden to victory in the Hong Kong Champions & Chater Cup on two occasions.
 Overall, he won 946 wins in Hong Kong as a jockey.